Ireland to introduce a new auto-enrollment pension scheme for employees [Updated]

 The new pension scheme will phase in increasing contribution rates for the employee, employer, and government over a period of ten years.

-The contribution rates will begin at 1.5% of gross annual salary for the employer and the employee each in 2026.
+The contribution rates begin at 1.5% of gross annual salary for the employer and the employee each in 2026.
 Rates will incrementally increase every three years by 1.5% until they reach the target rate of 6% by employer and employee in year ten (2035).
-In addition, the government will also contribute EUR 1 for each EUR 3 contributed by the employee.
-Employer and government contributions will be subject to a maximum gross annual salary of EUR 80,000.
+In addition, the government also contributes EUR 1 for each EUR 3 contributed by the employee.
+Employer and government contributions are subject to a maximum gross annual salary of EUR 80,000.
 There is no provision at present for employees to make additional voluntary contributions above the established rates, but they can contribute on their salary above EUR 80,000.
 Those contributions on excess salary will not be matched by their employer or by the government.

 Illustration of phased increases to contribution rates: